Gating ferromagnetic resonance of magnetic insulators by superconductors via modulating electric-field radiation: Model and general formalism

 \section{Model and general formalism}

-We consider a heterostructure composed of a ferromagnetic insulating film of thickness $2d_F\sim O(50~{\rm nm})$ with inplane magnetization sandwiched by two thin superconductor layers with thickness $d_S\lesssim \lambda$ and $d_S'\lesssim \lambda$, respectively, as illustrated in Fig.~\ref{model2}.
+We consider a heterostructure composed of a ferromagnetic insulating film of thickness $2d_F\sim O(100~{\rm nm})$ with inplane magnetization sandwiched by two thin superconductor layers with thickness $d_S\lesssim \lambda$ and $d_S'\lesssim \lambda$, respectively, as illustrated in Fig.~\ref{model2}.
 Here $\lambda\sim O(100~{\rm nm})$ is London's penetration depth of conventional superconductors.
-In the ferromagnetic insulators, the dynamics of magnetization ${\bf M}=M_x\hat{\bf x}+M_y\hat{\bf y}+M_0\hat{\bf z}$, where $M_0$ is the saturated magnetization, is phenomenologically governed by the Landau-Lifshitz equation~\cite{LLequation}
+In the ferromagnetic insulators, the dynamics of magnetization ${\bf M}=M_x\hat{\bf x}+M_y\hat{\bf y}+M_0\hat{\bf z}$, where $M_0$ is the saturated magnetization, is phenomenologically governed by the Landau-Lifshitz-Gilbert (LLG) equation~\cite{LLequation}

-where $\mu_0$ is the vacuum permeability and $-\gamma$ is the electron gyromagnetic ratio.
-The magnetization precesses around the effective magnetic field ${\bf H}_{\text{eff}}= {\bf H}_{\text{app}}+{\bf H}_d+{\bf H}_s$ that contains the external static field ${\bf H}_{\text{app}}=H_0 \hat{\bf z}$, the dipolar magnetic field ${\bf H}_d$ generated by the magnetic charge $-\nabla\cdot{\bf M}$, and the Oersted magnetic field ${\bf H}_s$ from the superconductor that needs a self-consistent treatment with Maxwell's equation~\cite{superconductor_gating_theory}.
-At low frequencies, it is sufficient to express the stray magnetic field as~\cite{LLequation,Rezende}
+where $\mu_0$ is the vacuum permeability, $-\gamma$ is the electron gyromagnetic ratio, and $\alpha_G$ is the damping coefficient of the magnetic insulator.
+The magnetization precesses around the effective magnetic field ${\bf H}= {\bf H}_{\text{app}}+{\bf H}_r$ that contains the external static field ${\bf H}_{\text{app}}=H_0 \hat{\bf z}$ and the radiated dynamic field ${\bf H}_r$ generated by the ``magnetic dipole radiation"~\cite{Jackson,superconductor_gating_theory}.
+The energy flow out of the magnetic insulator then causes the radiation damping since the radiated magnetic field out of phase of the magnetization can exert a damping-like torque on the magnetization.
 The exchange interaction plays no role in the FMR since the gradient of ${\bf M}$ vanishes for the uniform precession.